Frederick George Novy

+Biography

 Born in Chicago, Illinois, the third son of Joseph Novy and his wife Frances, grew up on the West Side, near the site where the Great Chicago Fire started in 1871.
 After attending the local public schools, Novy matriculated to the University of Michigan where he studied chemistry, graduating with a B.S. in 1886.
 He performed his graduate studies at the same institution, receiving his master's degree in 1887 with a thesis on "Cocaine and its derivatives".
 At this time he became an instructor at the University, teaching a course in bacteriology, then was awarded an Sc.D. in 1890 with a thesis titled, "The Toxic Products of the Bacillus of Hog Cholera".
 The following year, he completed the work needed to receive his M.D.
 He was married to Grace Garwood in 1891; the daughter of Dr. V. G. Garwood.

 Following his graduation, Dr. Novy was made Assistant Professor of Hygiene and Physiological Chemistry at the University of Michigan.
 He made visits overseas, to the University of Prague in 1894 and the Pasteur Institute in 1897, where he became a friend of Emile Roux and improved his understanding of bacteriology.
 By 1900, he had gained a national reputation as the foremost national expert of the subject of bacteriology.
 The same year, he helped to found the Society of American Bacteriologists.
 He was made full professor at Michigan in 1904 and became the first chairman of the University's Department of Bacteriology.